mika-sims/firenze-housing/README.md

 ## Services

 The Services section in the navigation menu is a direct link  to the services.
-After clicking this link, the user is directed to a Services page where he can see the advertisements and details on the Firenze Housing website.
+After clicking this link, the users is directed to a Services page where they can see the advertisements and details on the Firenze Housing website.

 On the Services page, the user first sees the information and details about the Rental Apartments.

 ![Services Page](assets/images/features/services_page_main.png)

-When user scroll down, she/he will find detailed information about Single Bed Room, Double Bed Room and Storage services.
+When users scroll down, they will find detailed information about Single Bed Room, Double Bed Room and Storage services.
 There is also a Find Us section at the end of the Services page.

 - The Book Now and INFO links seen on the sections direct the user to the Contact page to contact Firenze Housing regarding the service they want to receive.

-- Single Bed Room
+- Single Bed Room Section
 ![Services Page](assets/images/features/services_page_single.png)

-- Double Bed Room
+- Double Bed Room Section
 ![Services Page](assets/images/features/services_page_double.png)

-- Storage
+- Storage Section
 ![Services Page](assets/images/features/services_page_storage.png)

 [Back to contents](<#contents>)